Coronavirus (COVID-19) Preparedness Information Learn More

 What resources exist outside inpatient care?

 A referral can be made by individuals or family members; residential care centers, service agencies, or mental health providers; or primary care physicians or other physician specialists.
-For questions regarding referral information, please call Briette Tormohlen, MSW, Clinical Assessment Coordinator, at 970-542-4391.
-More information about the Healthier You program can be found in this flyer.
+For questions regarding program admission criteria or a free, confidential assessment, please contact our department at (970) 542-4364.

 - Find a Doctor

 - Express Care